 - CI/CD Pipeline Reconfiguration

-DevOps pipelines designed for Cloud Foundry might need to be modified, particularly if they don’t align with Kubernetes’ declarative deployments.
+DevOps and infrastructure pipelines designed for Cloud Foundry might need to be modified, particularly if they don’t align with Kubernetes’ declarative deployments.

 Best Practices for Transitioning